Business opportunities

 Read about the latest information on opportunities in doing business in Finland from our News section.

-For more information about opportunites for your sector in particular, please select the most appropriate category from above.
+For more information about opportunities for your sector in particular, please select the most appropriate category from above.

 Finland as a market

-For the latest in the Finnish news and economy, take a look at the Finnish Broadcasting Company.
-YLE News in English
+For the latest in the Finnish news and economy, take a look at InnoConnections news or the Finnish Broadcasting Company YLE News in English.

 ________________________________________________